PowerLoom/docs/docs/participate/testnet-phase2.md

 4. [Quickswap](https://blog.powerloom.io/enhance-your-defi-experience-with-quickswap/)
 5. [Safe](https://blog.powerloom.io/navigating-web3-start-with-safe-wallet-setup-on-powerlooms-testnet/)

-These partnerships enrich the phase with diverse functionalities and opportunities.
-For detailed information about each of these ecosystem partners, please visit our dedicated page [here](https://powerloom.io/ecosystem).
+These partnerships enrich our phase 2 with diverse functionalities and opportunities.
+For detailed information about each of these ecosystem partners, please visit our ecosystem page [here](https://powerloom.io/ecosystem).

 For an in-depth understanding of Phase 2, encompassing all its vital aspects, we encourage you to read our [official blog post](https://blog.powerloom.io/dive-into-powerlooms-incentivized-testnet-quests-engage-experience-and-earn/).

-Currently, Phase 2 is actively in progress and can be accessed at [MERCLE](https://app.mercle.xyz/powerloom-phase2/events), where participants can engage in the ongoing activities.
+Currently, Phase 2 is actively in progress and can be accessed at [Mercle](https://app.mercle.xyz/powerloom-phase2/events), where participants can engage in the ongoing activities.

 ## Code and Documentation